heistp/irtt/README.md

 _Collection area for undefined or uncertain stuff..._

+- Always return instance of irtt.Error?
+If so, look at exitOnError.
 - Find better model for concurrency (one goroutine per sconn induces latency)
 - Map error codes to exit codes
 - Add seqno to the Max and maybe Min columns in the text output